gerardag/cop-svgo/README.md

 When executed, this automatically removes all unnecessary code for `.svg` files and will be printed into terminal with the optimization made for every single file.

+## Next steps

+After the first contact with the svg library, you can play with all the rest of the options that library provides to you:

+- Optimize just one file
+- Optimize all the files from a diferents directory using regexp: `svgo *.svg`
+- Optimize and copy all the new files into diferent directory: `svgo -f svg-originals\ -o svg-optimized`